rxue/learning-dirary/books/programming/practical-coding/code-complete/part-v-code-improvements/README.md

 ### Testing During Construction
 Tip: add one routine at a time to a previously tested routine

+## 22.2 Recommended Approach to Developer Testing
+> Plan to test and find defects as early as possible because it's cheaper to fix defects early.

+### Limitation of Developer Testing
+*Developer testing tends to skip more sophisticated kinds of test coverage*

+* "100% statement coverage" is not adequate
+* better coverage standard - "100% branch coverage"

+## 22.3 Bag of Testing Tricks

 ## 22.4 Typical Errors
 ## 22.5 Test-Support Tools
 ### Building Scaffolding to Test Individual Classes